shannonroivas/shannonroivas.github.io/index.md

 title: ""
 ---
 ## Research Interests

-I seek to better understand how the **distribution and value of key resources shape the movement of individuals, their interactions, and the demography of populations**.
+*I explore how the distribution and value of key resources shape the movement of individuals, their interactions, and the demography of populations*.

-My current research focuses on two communities of chimpanzees in **Gombe National Park, Tanzania** - a habitat that's experienced significant longitudinal change since the 1960s.
-This population serves as a valuable case study for exploring the ways in which habitat variation across space and time can drive variation in the complex social interactions of our evolutionary cousins.
+My current research focuses on two communities of **chimpanzees in Gombe National Park, Tanzania** - a habitat that's experienced significant longitudinal change since the 1960s.
+This population serves as a valuable case study for exploring the ways in which habitat heterogeneity across space and time can drive variation in the complex social interactions of our close evolutionary relatives.

 I conduct my dissertation research at **Arizona State University**, which houses the **Jane Goodall Institute Gombe Research Archive**.

 ---

+## Featured Citations
+**Roivas, S. L.**, & Gilby, I. C. 2022.
+How closely does chimpanzee diet predict environmental fruit availability at Gombe National Park?. *American Journal of Biological Anthropology, 177*, 154.

+**Roivas, S. L.**, & Gilby, I. C. 2021.
+Modification of chimpanzee diet composition in response to long-term habitat change. *American Journal of Biological Anthropology, 174*, 90.

+Schultz, J. M., **Roivas, S. L.**, Hoffman, M., & Gilby, I. C. (2024, April).
+Ecological and social pressures shape chimpanzee nest site selection. *American Journal of Biological Anthropology, 183*, 161.

+Klopfenstein, M., **Roivas, S.L.**, & Gilby, I.C.
+(2025, March).
+Mothers' presence is associated with riskier aggression in female chimpanzees.
+American Journal of Biological Anthropology, 186*, 88.

+---

-## Research Approaches
+## Methodological Approaches
-By combining these approaches, my work identify links between spatial characteristics of feeding habitats to behaviors that occur when the energetic constraints on reproduction, general gregariousness, and complex sociality are relaxed.

 - **Spatial Models** – Using remote-sensed data, I build Species Distribution Models of plants that serve as important foods for chimpanzees.
-This allows us to see how the quality and distribution of foods has changed at Gombe over the last four decades.
+This allows us to detect how the quality and distribution of foods has changed at Gombe over the last four decades.

 - **Biomarker Analysis** – I apply non-invasive methods to collect urinary biomarkers of energetic state to better understand how diet shapes energy availability in chimpanzees.

 - **Archival Data** - My work leverages the world's longest continuous wild primate research study, begun by Jane Goodall in 1960.
 Data collected over the past 65 years have captured demography, reproduction, sociality, more.

 ---